Farmith/D2RMIM/README.md

 The closing of bnet + client is to allow multiple accounts to be setup easily without manually closing stuff down, when using "Launch" stuff doesn't get closed down arbitrarily.

 Note: There is a "Dump RegKey" button still on the gui in this release, this is mostly for debug-purposes tho so don't worry about it, all it does is dump the web-keys for D2R into "dump.bin", nothing more nothing less.

+## TODO:

+*	Implement the command-line argument part
+*	Eliminate the Handle64 dependency with embedded code that does the same thing
+*	Add more configuration options